 Electricity delivered to the grid1 by the project activity would have otherwise been generated by the operation of grid-connected power plants and by the addition of new generation sources, as reflected in the combined margin (CM) calculations described in the "Tool to calculate the emission factor for an electricity system version 02.2.0."

-The main result of the project is the reduction of greenhouse gas (GHG) emissions because of diminishing the generation of electricity from fossil fuels using renewable sources.
+The main result of the project is the reduction of greenhouse gas (GHG) emissions, as a result of diminishing the generation of electricity from fossil fuels using renewable sources for such generation supplied to the National Interconnected System.